kzhdev/alpaca_zorro_plugin/README.md

   brokerCommand(2001, char *symbols);
   ```

-  **symbols** - One or more symbols separated by comma.
+  **symbols** - One or more symbols separated by a comma.
 If symbols = **0**, all symbols will be included.
-  An AssetAlpaca.csv file will be generated in the Log diredtory.
+  An AssetAlpaca.csv file will be generated in the Log directory.

   ``` C++
   Exemple: